VijayKumarYadav/MVPDemo/README.md

 ## MVPDemo

 #### Summary
-This sample is based on MVP Architecture guidelines and consisting 2 modules - UI Module, Tracking modules and based on following concept -
+This sample is based on MVP Architecture guidelines and consisting of 2 modules - UI Module & Tracking modules.

+It implement the following concept -

   *  On the first launch of application, user will see 6 random images coming from**flikr**(we call it category images) and these will be saved by tracking modules to show the same images in next application launches.
   * Clicking any one of them will leads to next screen where 12 random images will be shown from**flikr**again.
 Clicking further on them will show details of that image.